jfb-h/synthetic-tourism/documents/papers/main.typ

 Weights are determined in a way as to maximize the pre-intervention similarity of the synthetic and the real unit in terms of the quantity of interest.
 Similarity is determined based on a set of predictors, which themselves have associated importance weights also subject to optimization.
 Given sufficient pre-intervention similarity (taken to indicate that the behaviour of the quantity of interest is well-approximated by the weighted average of the control units), post-intervention deviations between the synthetic and the real case are then interpreted as a consequence of the intervention.

 An important assumption is the absence of other idiosyncratic shocks that could lead to a deviation of the treated unit in terms of the outcome of interest.
-While there was a considerable shock to tourism throughout the observation period in the form of the COVID-19 pandemic, this was not idiosyncratic: The pandemic lead to almost universal travel restrictions which in turn led to an almost universal and dramatic decline in visitor numbers (as can be seen in @figure-descriptive).
+While there was a considerable shock to tourism throughout the observation period in the form of the COVID-19 pandemic, this was
 Nevertheless, the pandemic led to considerable variability, which can make the identification of a clear signal more difficult.
-Accordingly, it is important to check the robustness of the causal interpretation of a treated-control divergence, which can be achieved thorugh two different kinds of placebo tests:
+Accordingly, it is important to check the robustness of the causal interpretation of a treated-control divergence, which can be achieved through two different kinds of placebo tests:
 First, placebos can be constructed by assigning the intervention to other units than the one for which it occurred.
+#highlight[TODO: Ausführen, LOO]
+Second, instead of switching the unit, the analysis can be rerun with the intervention shifted to a different point in time.
+Here, we conduct such a temporal placebo trial by setting the intervention date to the year 2010 instead of 2017.
-Second, instead of switching the unit, the analysis can be rerun with intervention shifted to different points in time.
-If these analyses yield similarly large post-intervention differences, results are likely to represent noise and should be interpreted with care.
+If these placebo trials yield similarly large post-intervention differences, results are likely to represent noise and should be interpreted with care.
 If these simulations yield similarly large effects as the actually treated unit, results are again deemed not robust.
 All analyses were conducted with the `tidysynth` package for the `R` programming language @dunford2025.